Truck Accident Lawyer in New York

 Semi-truck, 18-wheeler & other commercial vehicle accidents

 If you were injured or if your loved one died due to a semi-truck or 18-wheeler collision, the team at Keith D. Silverstein & Associates can help.
 We firmly believe that you and your family deserve justice, and we are committed to holding negligent truck drivers, trucking companies, and other parties accountable.
-Our New York City truck accident attorneys are ready to fight for you and every penny you deserve.
+Our New York truck accident attorney is ready to fight for you and every penny you deserve.

 What Are the Most Common Types of Truck Accidents?